 The Directors do not receive compensation in their capacity as such from the Company but only per diem for attendance in Board and Board Committee meetings in accordance with Section 29 of the RCCP.
-In 2022, each director received a per diem of Ten Thousand Pesos (P10,000.00) per attendance at Board and Board Committee meetings of the Company.
-The total per diems received by each director in 2022 are summarized below:
+In 2023, each director received a per diem of Ten Thousand Pesos (P10,000.00) during the March and May meetings, and a per diem of Twenty Thousand Pesos (P20,000.00) during the August and November meetings, per attendance at Board and Board Committee meetings of the Company.
+The total per diems received by each director in 2023 are summarized below:

-Name of Director No. of Board and Committee Meetings Attended Total Per Diem Received
+Name of Director No. of Board and Committee Total Per Diem Received

+Meetings Attended

-Ramon S. Ang 6 P60,000.00
+Ramon S. Ang 5 P70,000.00

-Francisco S. Alejo III 9 P90,000.00
+Francisco S. Alejo III 9 P130,000.00

-Aurora T. Calderon 7 P70,000.00
+Aurora T. Calderon 6 P80,000.00

-Leo S. Alvez 10 P100,000.00

-Gabriel S. Claudio 6 P60,000.00

-Francis H. Jardeleza 5 P50,000.00

-&lt;sup>8 For 2021 to present, the General Manager and senior officers of the Company are as follows: Emmanuel B. Macalalag, Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
+8 For 2023 to present, the General Manager and senior officers of the Company are as follows: Emmanuel B. Macalalag, Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
 Mr. Ramon S, Ang, the President of the Company, does not receive compensation from the Company other than the per diem for attendance in Board meetings.